yllz/Chopstick/README.md

 	![](./Makefile.png)

-3. Scripts can then be run manually, although the local paths will need to be explicitly defined as arguments within those scripts.
-A packrat file is included, so all the dependencies for the project is contained.
-Open the `Rproject` file, and all relevant packages will be temporarily installed to run the analysis.
+3. Open the `Rproject` file, and all relevant packages will be temporarily installed to run the analysis since a packrat file is included.
+Scripts can then be run manually, although the local paths will need to be explicitly defined as arguments within those scripts.